Chloeeeex/INT303-Movie-Data-Scraping-Analysis-Exploration/README.md

 - **Sentiment Analysis:** Analyze **user reviews and comments** to understand audience opinions beyond numerical ratings.
 - **Machine Learning Models:** Implement **predictive models** to forecast **movie success based on historical data**.
 - **Streaming Platform Data:** Compare **box office movies with streaming-exclusive releases** to explore new trends.

+*PS.
+The overall architecture and core logic of this code were conceived by me, with AI assisting in optimization implementation.*